Reflecting telescope: Yolo

 can be transferred entirely or partially to the primary mirror.
 In large focal ratios optical assemblies, both primary and secondary mirror can be left spherical and a spectacle correcting lens is added between the secondary mirror and the focal plane (catadioptric Yolo).
 The addition of a convex, long focus tertiary mirror leads to Leonard's Solano configuration.
 The Solano telescope doesn't contain any toric surfaces.

 Liquid-mirror telescopes

 One design of telescope uses a rotating mirror consisting of a liquid metal in a tray that is spun at constant speed.
 As the tray spins, the liquid forms a paraboloidal surface of essentially unlimited size.
-This allows making very big telescope mirrors (over 6 metres), but unfortunately they cannot be steered, as they always point vertically.
+This allows making very big telescope mirrors (over 6 metres), but they are limited to use by zenith telescopes.

 Focal planes

 Prime focus

 In a prime focus design no secondary optics are used, the image is accessed at the focal point of the primary mirror.
 At the focal point is some type of structure for holding a film plate or electronic detector.
 In the past, in very large telescopes, an observer would sit inside the telescope in an "observing cage" to directly view the image or operate a camera.
 Nowadays CCD cameras allow for remote operation of the telescope from almost anywhere in the world.
 The space available at prime focus is severely limited by the need to avoid obstructing the incoming light.

 Radio telescopes often have a prime focus design.
 The mirror is replaced by a metal surface for reflecting radio waves, and the observer is an antenna.